bingtimren/typescript-validation-study/README.md

 - Extensible (Composable & Extensible) - if data types are related, e.g. composition (one data type is the part of another), inheritance (one data type is the base of another), the solution shall allow such relationship so as not to repeat the codes
 - Fine-grained - enables validations similar to https://json-schema.org/draft/2019-09/json-schema-validation.html
 - Form-friendly - if the validation is friendly to UI forms, i.e. validate multiple fields, and give meaningful information
-- Failfast - for backend validation, fail at first violation
+- Fail-fast - for backend validation, fail at first violation
 - Combinable - allows multiple validators on same node (AND), or even better, allows a logic expression
 - Customizable - allows custom validators
 - Type Coercion - converting value from one type to another, e.g. string to Date